fire-dragon-35/self-reflection-ai/README.md

 ## ✨ Why Reflektion?

-- **🔒 Fully encrypted** - Your conversations, insights, everything.
-We can't read your data even if we wanted to.
+- **🔒 Fully encrypted** - All conversations and insights are private.
-- **👤 Anonymous** - No name, email, or personal info required.
+- **👤 Anonymous** - No name or email required.
 Just sign in and start.
-- **📖 Open source** - Audit our code on GitHub.
-Verify our privacy claims yourself.
+- **📖 Open source** - Audit the code on GitHub.
-- **🧠 Deep insights** - Discover your Big Five personality traits and attachment style.
+- **🧠 Deep insights** - Discover your Big Five personality traits and attachment style (more to come later)
-- **📊 Track patterns** - See how you're changing over time.
-Spot spirals early.
+- **📊 Track growth** - See how you're evolving over time.
-- **💼 Export for therapists** - Share AI-generated summaries with your therapist.
+- **💼 Exportable data** - Share collected summaries and analyses with a real therapist.
-- **💰 Affordable** - $9.99/month vs $200+ therapy sessions.
-- **🕐 24/7 available** - Chat whenever you need, no appointments.

 ---